Statistical Methods Seminar Description

 Note: We will also make use of Excel and R to do various post-processing summaries.

-Participants will receive an electronic copy of all course materials, including PowerPoint slides, Mplus scripts, output files, relevant supporting documentation, and recommended readings.
+Participants will receive an electronic copy of all seminar materials, including PowerPoint slides, Mplus scripts, output files, relevant supporting documentation, and recommended readings.

 If you are interested in learning “person-centered” statistical modeling techniques that can identify unobserved subgroups (latent classes) characterized by qualitative differences in observed multivariate outcome distributions, this seminar is for you.
 You should have a good working knowledge of the principles and practice of multiple regression and elementary statistical inference.
 You will get the most out of the seminar if you already have experience with binary and multinomial logistic regression.
 You do not need to know matrix algebra, likelihood theory, or SEM, although that knowledge would be beneficial.
 No previous knowledge of mixture modeling, latent class analysis, or Mplus is assumed.
 Participants from a variety of fields—including psychology, education, human development, public health, prevention science, sociology, marketing, business, biology, medicine, political science, and communication—will benefit from the seminar.